+Equally at home singing R&B, gospel, house, pop, jazz and cabaret, Suzanne Palmer boasts impeccable credentials.
+The daughter of a jazz pianist, she grew up on Chicago's south side.
+By age sixteen she was performing professionally.
 She has appeared on albums with Angela Bofill, Jeff Lorber and Terry Callier.
-Earth, Wind and Fire's Maurice White signed her to a solo recording project after hearing her on New Yorks nationally televised Show Time at the Apollo.
+Earth, Wind and Fire's Maurice White signed her to a solo recording project after hearing her winning performance on New York’s nationally televised Show Time at the Apollo.
 Palmer toured Europe with the Victory Singers, a renowned Chicago gospel choir.
 In Poland, at the prestigious Sopot International Pop Festival, she competed against singers from sixteen countries to win the Best Solo Vocalist award.
-She appeared on The Oprah Winfrey Show, accompanying Gloria Estefan on her 1996 Olympic Games anthem, "Reach".
-The February 1998 issue of Jazziz magazine declared Palmer a winner in its talent search for Voices of the New Jazz Culture.
+She appeared on The Oprah Winfrey Show, accompanying Gloria Estefan on her 1996 Olympic Games anthem, "Reach."
+The February 1998 issue of Jazziz magazine declared Palmer a winner in its talent search for "Voices of the New Jazz Culture.

-Her subsequent collaboration with master trance DJ Tiesto produced the break out smash for Black Hole records, "Flight 643/Loves on Fire".
+Her subsequent collaboration with master trance DJ Tiesto produced the break out smash for Black Hole Records, “Flight 643/Love’s on Fire.”